ltimaginea/Cpp-Primer/CppPrimer/Content/Ch02_VariablesAndBasicTypes/Ch02_02_MostVexingParse.md

 void yourCode()
 {
   Foo x((Bar()));
-        ↑     ↑ // These parens save the day
+        ↑     ↑ // These parenthesis save the day
   x.blah();
   ↑↑↑↑↑↑↑↑ // Ahhhh, this now works: no more error messages
   // ...